jkrukoff/llists/README.md

 time.

-Notice that we couldn't use `llists:sum/1` and `llists:length/1` here instead of `llists:foldl/3`, since out input iterator has side effects and can only be evaluated once.
+Notice that we couldn't use `llists:sum/1` and `llists:length/1` here instead of `llists:foldl/3`, since our input iterator has side effects and can only be evaluated once.

 ## Contributing